Masdevallia castor Luer & Cloes 2001 SUBGENUS Masdevallia SECTION Masdevallia SUBSECTION Oscillantes Luer 1986

 Flower Size 1" [2.5 cm]

-Found in Amazonas Peru at elevations around 2200 meters as a mini-miniature, cool growing epiphyte with erect, blackish, slender ramicauls enveloped basally by 2 to 3 close sheaths and carrying a single, apical, erect, coriaceous, elliptical, obtuse, cuneate below into the elongate, blackish petiolate base leaf that blooms in the winter on an erect to ascending, slender, 2.4" [6 cm] long, as long as the leaf, single flowered inflorescence arising from low on the ramicaul.
+Found in Amazonas department of Peru at elevations around 2200 meters as a mini-miniature, cold growing epiphyte with erect, blackish, slender ramicauls enveloped basally by 2 to 3 close sheaths and carrying a single, apical, erect, coriaceous, elliptical, obtuse, cuneate below into the elongate, blackish petiolate base leaf that blooms in the winter on an erect to ascending, slender, 2.4" [6 cm] long, as long as the leaf, single flowered inflorescence arising from low on the ramicaul.

 Synonyms